vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 * **Workload Namespace:** The namespace where the application micro-services will be deployed.
 It is assumed that this namespace has already been created and has been configured to run TAP workloads.
 * **Service Namespace:** The namespace where data service instances like RabbitMQ and databases reside (or will reside once created).
 It is assumed that this namespace has already been created.
 * **RabbitMQ Cluster Name:**  The name of the RabbitMQ cluster resource that the micro-services will connect to.
 If a new RabbitMQ cluster resource is to be created, this will be the name of the resource.
 This name will also be propagated to the `workload.yaml` files in the resource claim section to indicate the names of the cluster that micro-services should connect to.
-* **Create RabbitMQ Cluster Definition:** If this box is checked, the accelerator will generate a file named `rmqCluster.yaml` in the `config/service-operator` directory that contains the configuration to create the RabbitMQ cluster.
-* **Number of RabbitMQ Nodes:** If a RabbitMQ cluster needs to be created, this is the number of replica nodes that will be created.
+* **Number of RabbitMQ Nodes:** The number of replica nodes that will be created in the RabbitMQ cluster.
+This should be an odd number.
 * **Database Type:** The type of database that will be used for the services to store data.
 Current options are H2, MySQL, and Postgres (not yet supported).
 If anything other than H2 is selected, you will be asked to configure additional database properties.
 * **Database Name:**  The name of the database resource that the micro-services will connect to.
-If a new database resource is to be created, this will be the name of the resource.
-This name will also be propagated to the `workload.yaml` files in the resource claim section to indicate the names of the database that micro-services should connect to.
+This name will be propagated to the `workload.yaml` files in the resource claim section to indicate the names of the database that micro-services should connect to.
-* **Create Database Definition:** If this box is checked, the accelerator will generate a file named `mysqlInstance.yaml` in the `config/service-operator` directory that contains the configuration to create the database instance.
-* **Create Resource Claim Definition for Service:** If this box is checked, the accelerator will generate configuration yaml file in the `config/app-operator` directory that contain the resource definition for the resource claims that the micro-services can use to create service bindings to external service like RabbitMQ and database.
-It also creates resource definitions used by the Tanzu CLI to manage service instances and resource claims.
+* **Enable Cloud Events:** If this box is checked, the accelerator will generate a configuration yaml file in the `config/app-operator` directory that contains the resource definitions for the Knative eventing resources.
+These include the RabbitMQ source as well as the broker and trigger configurations for routing events to downstream services.
+This will also configure applicable services to remove the Spring Cloud Stream binding libraries from the build process.
+* **Use RabbitMQ Knative Eventing Broker:** If this box is checked, the Knative broker will use a RabbitMQ broker implementation.
-* **Enable Security:** If this box is checked, the accelerator configure the applications to use a `secure` profile that will require the UI application authenticate users and for micro-services to require valid oAuth tokens with each request.
+* **Enable Security:** If this box is checked, the accelerator will configure the applications to use a `secure` profile that will require the UI application to authenticate users and for micro-services to require valid oAuth tokens with each request.
 The accelerator will also generate a file named `appSSOInstance.yaml` in the `config/service-operator` directory that contains the configuration to create an AppSSO authorization server.
-It will also generate a file named `clientRegistrationResourceClaim.yaml` in the `config/app-operator` directory that contains configuration for creating a ClientRegistration resource as well as the resource claims that the micro-services can use to create service bindings to AppSSO instance (via the ClientRegistration).  **NOTE:**  Security is not completely functional at this time.
+It will also generate a file named `clientRegistrationResourceClaim.yaml` in the `config/app-operator` directory that contains configuration for creating a ClientRegistration resource as well as the resource claims that the micro-services can use to create service bindings to AppSSO instance (via the ClientRegistration).
 * **AppSSO Instance Name:**  If security is enabled, the name of the AppSSO resource that the micro-services will connect to.
 This name will also be propagated to the `workload.yaml` files in the resource claim section to indicate the names of the AppSOO resource that micro-services should connect to.
-* **Issuer URI:**  If security is enabled, this is the full issuer URI used by the AppSSO instance.
-This URI will also be used to create `Service` and `HTTPProxy` resources for Ingress to the AppSSO instance.
-Make sure the URI is routed to your cluster.
-You will likely need to register the host name of the issuer URI with your DNS provider to route to your cluster's Ingress load balancer.
+Lastly, this name will be used as the hostname part of the AppSSO URL.
-* **Redirect URI:**  If security is enabled, this is the redirect URI back the API gateway service after a successful user authentication.
+* **Workload URL :**  If security is enabled, this is the expected URL of the Hungman application's UI web page.
+It will be used to generate the redirect URI back the API gateway service after a successful user authentication.
 * **Create Default Dev Account:**  If this box is checked, a default development account will be created that can be used to authenticate with the AppSSO service.
 * **Dev Account Username:** The username of the default dev account in the AppSSO instance.
-* **Dev Account BCrypt Password:** The BCrypt encoded password of the default dev account in the AppSSO instance.
+* **Dev Account Password:** The plain text password of the default dev account in the AppSSO instance.

 **NOTE** The default workload namespace is `workloads` and NOT `default`.
 Make sure the workload namespace you choose is setup to build and run workloads.